UrikKane/avidemux_contextmenu/README.md

 # avidemux_contextmenu
 avidemux context menu scripts

+TL;DR: if you have regular Avidemux version installed to C:\Program files , use add_open_in_avidemux_win64.bat to add and remove_open_in_avidemux_win64.bat to delete context menu entries.

 add_open_in_avidemux_win64 - finds latest avidemux folder (reverse alphabetical order) in C:\Program Files and adds "open in Avidemux" context menu entry for given extensions (asks user input for extensions, or uses default list)